 Data apportionment reference

 Data apportionment in Business Analyst Web App is the summarization (or aggregation) of data into rings and polygons.
-Data apportionment allows you to use attributes available within census geographies, such as total population, to calculate information for your custom defined areas, like rings or drive-time service areas.
+Data apportionment allows you to use attributes available within census geographies, such as total population, to calculate information for your custom defined areas, such as rings or drive-time service areas.

 Data apportionment in Business Analyst Web App